microsoft/just/packages/build-rig/README.md

 ## Why not just `gulp`?

-`undertaker` unpins the orchestration layer of `gulp`.
+`undertaker` underpins the orchestration layer of `gulp`.
 So why not just use `gulp`?
 Everyone who uses gulp can related to these pain points:

 1. It has a LOT of dependencies
 2. gulp-\* plugins adds an extra level of abstraction that isn't needed most of the time